CSIRO-enviro-informatics/shacl-form/README.md

 field will be valid.

 **sh:disjoint**
 This input field will not be permitted to equal the referenced property.

-Note that unless the field is required, an empty field will be valid.
+**sh:lessThan**
+This input field must have a value that is less than the referenced property.

 **Other**
 *foaf:mbox*